osugregor/hacs-anylist/README.md

 ## Options
 The integration allows you to specify the name of the default Anylist list to use if none are specified in the service call.
-The default list name is also used for Home Assistant intents.
+The default list name is also used for Home Assistant intents and blueprint automations.